 17. Dogs or Cats?

 I love them both but I’m allergic to cats.
 I think they’re so smart though.

 I’m not much of a foodie to be honest.
 I like chocolate way too much though.

 19. Favorite band/genre of music?

 Classical, country, rock, EDM.

-20. Could you attend my wedding and get drunk and make a really bad toast cause that would be awesome!
-(My Fiance is okay with this I checked oh he’s also okay with the slapping me around thing)
+20. Could you attend my wedding and get drunk and make a really bad toast cause that would be awesome! **I broke up with my Fiance in 2016 This Question is Still Cute but I am As of Now not with anyone**

 Sure!
 I’d love to embarrass you in front of your family if possible.
 I can also give you both a spanking, dance inappropriately with your uncle and get kicked out for doing too many Jager shots :)